netsec-ethz/scion-tutorials/content/general_scion_configuration/verifying_scion_installation.md

 ...
 ```

+!!!
+Tip
+	If you're running the application on a local topology, make sure to specify the correct socket using the `-sciond` flag, e.g. by adding `-sciond /run/shm/sciond/sd1-ff00_0_110.sock`.
+You can find the corresponding socket in the `sciond.toml` file of the endhost inside the `gen/` folder.

 Passing this test is a condition sufficient to say that your AS works as expected.
 If it fails, please refer to [the troubleshooting section](/general_scion_configuration/troubleshooting.md).

 !!!
 Note